Zinabuf/GCIM/README.md

 Number of Fisher Scoring iterations: 7
 ~~~

-**3**  **Binary outcome** and quantitative exposure in testing in two different causal directions.
+**3**  **Binary outcome and quantitative exposure** in testing in two different causal directions.

 **3.1.** **Proposed causal directions**
 The Binary outcome "bp_dis_phen", quantitative exposure "qp_dis_cov" and genotype data for the discovery dataset, while in the target dataset,
-The binary outcome is "bp_tar_phen", and quantitative exposure is "qp_tar_cov".
+the binary outcome is "bp_tar_phen", and quantitative exposure is "qp_tar_cov".
-In the discovery dataset used to compute GWEIS using b and GWAS for Exposure using d then use e to compute PRS then g in the proposed causal directions.
+In the discovery dataset used to compute GWEIS using *a* and GWAS for exposure using *d* then use *e* to compute PRS then *f* in the proposed causal directions.
-finally, the result from this direction is displayed as:
+Finally, the result from this direction is displayed as:

 GWEIS

 ~~~